osmandapp/web/main/docs/user/plugins/trip-recording.md

 <TabItem value="ios" label="iOS">

+Start dialog opens, unless the **<Translate ios="true" ids="track_interval_remember"/>** option is toggled on.

 ![Start recording in iOS](@site/static/img/plugins/trip-recording/start_rec_ios_1.png) ![Finish recording in iOS](@site/static/img/plugins/trip-recording/start_rec_ios_2.png)

-In any case, the Start dialog opens, unless the **<Translate ios="true" ids="track_interval_remember"/>** option is toggled on, in which you can adjust the following recording settings before confirming the start of the recording by tapping **OK**:
+n the opened Start dialog, it is possible adjust the following recording settings before confirming the start of the recording by tapping **Start**:
 - **Logging interval** - to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track.
 - **Remember my choice** - removes the Start dialog, so that recording to start without confirmation.
 Once toggled on, the Start dialog will be disabled, and can only reappear after restarting Trip recording plugin.
 - **Show on map** - if enabled, shows detected points on the map.